Wang Shusheng: Family

 On 26 May 1905, Wang was born in a village in Macheng Hubei Province.
 His original name was Wang Hongxin.
 He had three brothers and a sister.
 Wang was born to a small landlord family, whose fortunes gradually declined after his father's death when he was 6, and his mother's three years later.

-Long march
+Long March

 In 1935, the Long March started.
 Wang launched the Tumen Battle.
 He protected the main forces across the Ming River and met with the Central Red Army in Maogong.
 Later, due to command confusion and supply shortage, the west road army lost continuously, suffering heavy damage.

-Sino-Japanese war
+Second Sino-Japanese War

-After the anti-Japanese war broke out, Wang Shusheng was chosen to be the deputy commander.
+After the Second Sino-Japanese War broke out, Wang Shusheng was chosen to be the deputy commander.
 During the time in Yan'an, Wang Shusheng married a military doctor named Yang Ju.
 They had three sons and a daughter.